Rio Kishida: Thread Hell

 The play Thread Hell takes place in a silk thread factory, which is in reality a prostitution house, in 1939.
 The story revolves around 12 women, all named after Hanafuda cards, and two girls named Mayu (meaning cocoon) and a girl referred to as School Girl.
 Mayu comes to the factory in search of her mother and has no memories.
 After she finds her mother amongst the workers at the factory, Mayu becomes infuriated that her mother chose to be a prostitute and abandon her role as a mother to Mayu.
 In a fit of anger and an attempt to cut all connections with her mother, Mayu kills her mother.
 The play criticizes what little power women have in a traditional family oriented household.
 The silk thread factory represents a family house and the women are a part of the house, but do not have full membership and rights that the rest of the family have.
+The factory can also be seen as a metaphor for the Japanese state where the links (threads) between women are not recorded in the national family record (koseki).